Buddhism in Indonesia: Diverse Buddhist schools

 Over time, as the discrimination of the New Order subsided, other Buddhist schools also began to build their organizations in Indonesia.
 A 2022 study by Abdul Syukur analyzes the theological debates among Buddhist schools in Indonesia, which arose from the constitutional requirement for each recognized religion to have a concept of one God.
 The Buddhayana movement successfully addressed this by formulating "Sang Hyang Adi Buddha" as the name of God, based on the Javanese text Sang Hyang Kamahayanikan, a pragmatic move that secured official state recognition for Buddhism.
 However, this concept was rejected by the Theravada school, which argued that the source text was not from the Pali Canon and instead proposed its own concept of an unnamed, impersonal absolute found in the Udāna scripture (Tatiyanibbānapaṭisaṁyutta Sutta, Ud 8.3), that is a reference to Nibbāna (Nirvana).
-The Mahayana scool bases its concept of the Godhead on the philosophical principle of the dharmakaya (the eternal, absolute body of the Buddha), while the Nichiren Shoshu Indonesia (NSI) sect identifies God with the Natural Law, embodied in the mantra Nammyohorengekyo, and considers its founder, Nichiren, to be a Buddha.
+The Mahayana school bases its concept of the Godhead on the philosophical principle of the dharmakaya (the eternal, absolute body of the Buddha), while the Nichiren Shoshu Indonesia (NSI) sect identifies God with the Natural Law, embodied in the mantra Nammyohorengekyo, and considers its founder, Nichiren, to be a Buddha.
 These conflicting doctrines, stemming from each sect's reliance on different Buddhist canons, have resulted in significant disunity and potential for conflict within the Indonesian Buddhist community (see #Inter-school blasphemy).